Help Relieve Asthma Symptoms with Yoga

 “Yoga can help increase breath and body awareness, slow your respiratory rate, and promote calm and relieve stress — all of which are beneficial for people who have asthma.” – Judi Bar

 Asthma is a chronic disease of the lungs that involves a persistent inflammation of the airways.
 When the inflammation worsens, it makes it more difficult for air to move in and out of the lungs provoking coughing, wheezing, shortness of breath and chest tightness.
 It is estimated that 300 million people worldwide and 30 million people in the U.S. suffer from asthma and the incidence appears to be growing.
 In the U.S.it is estimated to cost $60 billion per year in healthcare costs and lost productivity.
 Asthma is the most common chronic disease in the world among children with about 10% of children suffering from asthma.

 Asthma is not fatal and those with moderate asthma have an equivalent life expectancy to those that don’t.
 There is no cure for asthma.
 So, it is a chronic disease that must be coped with throughout the lifetime.
 Treatments are aimed at symptomatic relief.
 Most frequently drugs, anti-inflammatory hormones, and inhalers are used to help control the inflammation.
 Exercise can be difficult with asthma and may actually precipitate an attack.
 This can be a problem as maintaining fitness with asthma can be difficult.
-A gentle form of exercise, Tai Chi, does not require heavy breathing and thus does not provoke asthma.
-In addition, breathing exercises like those incorporated into Tai Chi practice are known to help control asthma.
-This suggests that Tai Chi may be a helpful exercise for people with asthma.
+A relatively gentle form of exercise, yoga practice can be practiced without heavy breathing and thus may not provoke asthma.
+In addition, breathing exercises like those incorporated into yoga practice are known to help control asthma.
+This suggests that yoga practice may be a helpful exercise for people with asthma.